aminamiah1/AssessmentTracker/README.md

 To get all users and retrieve only their names and roles, the module leaders can use the api located (url)/module-leader/users/get, used in assessment creation form to populate the assignees selection box.
 Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
 If successful gets all users in the system to populate assignees box.

+# Assessments By Module Code(GET)

+To get their assessments by module code, the module leaders can use the api located at (url)/api/module-leader/assessments/(moduleCode).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves all the releated assessments and their details.

+# Module By Module Code(GET)

+To get a module by module code, the module leaders can use the api located at (url)/api/module-leader/modules/(moduleCode).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves the module and all its details.

+# Parts(GET)

+To get all parts in the system, the module leaders can use the api located at (url)/api/module-leader/parts/get.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves all the part titles of the parts in the system, used to populate tracking stage filter box.

+# Module List(GET)

+To get all modules the module leader is associated with, they can use the api located at (url)/api/module-leader/module-list.Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves all modules associated with the module leader and their details.

 ## Page Documentation

 ## All